 POST BID MODIFICATION OF PRINCIPAL AMOUNTS PER MATURITY . . .
 After selecting the winning bid, the aggregate principal amount of the Bonds per maturity and the principal amortization schedule may be adjusted as determined by the District and its Financial Advisor in \$5,000 increments to reflect the actual interest rates and to create a substantially level debt service schedule for the District.
-Such adjustments will not change the aggregate principal amount per maturity by more than 15% from the amount set forth herein.
+Such adjustments will not change the aggregate principal amount of the Bonds and will not change the aggregate principal amount per maturity by more than 15% from the amount set forth herein.
 The dollar amount bid for the Bonds by the winning bidder will be adjusted proportionately to reflect any increase or decrease in the aggregate principal amount of the Bonds finally determined to be issued.
 The District will use its best efforts to communicate to the winning bidder any such adjustments within four (4) hours after the opening of bids.
 Purchaser's compensation will be based upon the final par amount after any adjustments thereto, subsequent to the receipt and tabulation of the winning bid, within the aforementioned parameters.